haicheviet/personal-space/site/content/posts/machine-learning-inference-on-industry-standard/index.en.md

 background_tasks.add_task(set_cache, result.dict(), key, feature_store)
 ```

 When you call `add_task()`, you pass in a function and a list of arguments.
-Here, we pass in set_cache().
+Here, we pass in `set_cache()` function.
 This function saves the prediction result to Redis.
 Let's look at how it works:

 ```python
 async def set_cache(data, keys: Keys, feature_store: Backend):